davidtchiu/davidtchiu.github.io/teaching/cs161.thu/lab2.circle/index.md

 #### Submitting Your Assignment
 Follow these instructions to submit your work.
 You may submit as often as you'd like before the deadline.
 I will grade the most recent copy.

-- Navigate to our course page on Canvas and click on the assignment to which you are submitting.
+- Navigate to our course page on iLearn and click on the assignment to which you are submitting.
 Click on "Submit Assignment."

 - Upload all the files ending in `.java` from your project folder.